 There are various programs purporting to forgive all or some of your federal student loans if you work in certain fields or for certain types of employers.
 The operative word being: purport.

-There are other federal loan forgiveness options available for teachers, nurses, Ameri-Corps and PeaceCorps volunteers, and other professions, as well as some state, school and private programs (see some examples).
+There are other federal loan forgiveness options available for teachers, nurses, Ameri-Corps and PeaceCorps volunteers, and other professions, as well as some state, school, and private programs.
+If you fall into any of those categories, do some research!
+It could pay off well for you.